By Redhotchilimist 8 Comments

 Ratchet & Clank return to their home galaxy after news that a race of aliens called the Tyhrranoids are invading Veldin.
 Upon their return they're promptly inducted into the Galactic Rangers, an army of robot soldiers working for their commander named Sasha and the president of the galaxy, operating out of the Starship Phoenix.
 Who knows what they were doing during Drek's invasion in the first game.
 Maybe the galaxy decided they needed some better defenses after that war?
 Starship Phoenix acts as a hub, and it's pretty nice to have a homebase in one of these games.

-Qwark was the only one who beat Nefarious back in the day, somehow, so Ratchet & Clank get hold of him and bring him up to the Starship Phoenix.
+Qwark was the oone who beat Nefarious back in the day, somehow, so Ratchet & Clank get hold of him and bring him up to the Starship Phoenix.
 Soon he's the leader of the whole operation, recruits minor NPCs from Ratchet 1 to serve as sidekicks, and sends you out on missions to locate and stop Dr. Nefarious.

 I was kind of afraid I'd loathe this game's story considering how much I liked the tone and storytelling of Ratchet 1, but while Ratchet 3 is silly and there's no real thematic core anymore, all the jokes are so much fun and the cutscenes so animated I had a very good time.
-Boring military crap and following orders from dumbasses would usually be too annoying for me to bother with when I'd rather go on an adventure on my own, but this game is enough of a spoof that it didn't actually get on my nerves.
+Boring military crap and following orders from dumbasses would usually be too annoying for me to bother with.
+I'd rather go on an adventure on my own, you know.
+But this game is enough of a spoof that it didn't actually get on my nerves.
 Ratchet is instantly made sargeant of the regular grunts and doesn't suck up to Qwark the way he did to Fizzwidget, so that's all good.

 Up Your Arsenal is the game that gave us Courtney Gears, the Britney Spears robot that had a music video about how organic lifeforms stink and how she's gonna love killing them all.
 It's phenomenal.
 I could take or leave the NPC chatter and Ratchet is never gonna return to the character he was, but he gets way more funny lines and scenes this time around.
 I can't complain about the story when I'm enjoying it this much, even if it is different from how we started out.
 The focus on Ratchet & Clank, Qwark, Nefarious, Lawrence, Courtney Gears and the crew of the Starship Phoenix fit this more action-movie tale rather than a galactic exploration, everyone getting multiple scenes and more screentime than ever before.
 They made the right story for the kinda game they were making.